pivlab/phenoplier/nbs/15_gsa_gls/03_gtex_v8/README.md

 echo $PHENOPLIER_ROOT_DIR
 ```

+In Alpine, run `acompile` to get a node before submitting jobs.

 # Download GTEx data

 Run this without submitting it to the cluster queue (in PMACS), because it cannot access Internet.